xigxog/kubefox/docs/concepts/virtual_environments.md

 coexist with their colleagues - even if those colleagues are working on the same component(s) for different reasons.
 And DevOps overhead is drastically reduced.

-One can think about KubeFox environments as retaining the aspects of environments that help accomplish useful things like segregating workloads, providing sandboxes for POCs, developer experimentation, all the varieties of QA testing and others.
-However, the constraints one associates with environments are gone.
+One can think about KubeFox VEs as retaining the aspects of environments that help accomplish useful things like segregating workloads, providing sandboxes for POCs, developer experimentation, all the varieties of QA testing and others.
+However, the constraints one associates with traditional environments are gone.

-You can think of KubeFox Virtual Environments of them as overlays.
+You can think of KubeFox Virtual Environments as overlays.
 Developers are empowered to rapidly spool up sandboxes to test their POCs and ideas.
-And they can do so without being constrained by environment or namespace related logistics, and without the bureaucracy and overhead of DevOps engagement.
+And they can do so without being constrained by traditional environment or namespace related logistics, and without the bureaucracy and overhead of DevOps engagement.
+In turn, DevOps is unburdened from burdensome rote activities like provisioning, namespace configuration, replicating config and secrets etc.

-Polina can test her new code in Environment A, which is unique to her (Figure 2):
+Polina can test her new code in Virtual Environment A, which is unique to her (Figure 2):

 <figure markdown>